PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 talk about that this is technically not a regularization method, but is often considered so. the intuition behind it, normalizing the weights in a time and space efficient manner. speeds up training and gets to better minima.
 Add to code and see difference.
 Talk about Deployment considerations.

+## Data augmentation

+Refer to imbalance in images.
+See if we can create more samples by changing contrast for the few characters that are low on samples. use <https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator>

 ## Mobile Optimization Part I

 Show how to save and convert to mobile format. talk about building object detection to read lines of text from camera.